Wedding of Princess Elizabeth and Philip Mountbatten

-The wedding of Princess Elizabeth (later Queen Elizabeth II) and Philip Mountbatten (later Prince Philip) took place on Thursday 20 November 1947 at Westminster Abbey in London, United Kingdom.
+The wedding of Princess Elizabeth and Philip Mountbatten (later Queen Elizabeth II and Prince Philip, Duke of Edinburgh) took place on Thursday 20 November 1947 at Westminster Abbey in London, United Kingdom.
 The bride was the elder daughter of King George VI and Queen Elizabeth (later the Queen Mother) as well as the heir presumptive to the British throne.
-The groom was born a Greek and Danish prince; he stopped using these foreign titles on his adoption of British nationality four months before the announcement of their marriage and was made Duke of Edinburgh, Earl of Merioneth and Baron Greenwich on the morning of the wedding.
+Although Philip was born a prince of Greece and Denmark, he stopped using these foreign titles on his adoption of British nationality four months before the announcement of their marriage.
+On the morning of the wedding, he was made Duke of Edinburgh, Earl of Merioneth and Baron Greenwich.